 Warning: My plot summaries contain spoilers The major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

-In Brazil, Alicia and Devlin begin an affair, but Devlin is ordered to persuade Alicia to seduce the leader of the Nazi group, Alex Sebastian.
-Alicia who has fallen in love with Devlin hopes he will offer her a way out, but he, unable to believe in her, doesn’t.
+In Brazil, Alicia and Devlin begin an affair, but Devlin’s superiors order him to persuade Alicia to seduce the leader of the Nazi group, Alex Sebastian.
+Alicia, who has fallen in love with Devlin, hopes he will offer her a way out, but he, unable to believe in her, doesn’t.

 Devlin arranges a ‘chance meeting’ between Alicia and Sebastian while horse riding.
-As expected, Sebastian, who has been infatuated with Alicia for years, is delighted to see her again.
-He invites Alicia to a dinner at his house.
+Sebastian has been infatuated with Alicia for years, he’s delighted to see her again.
+He invites Alicia to dinner at his house.
 At the dinner, Alicia suspects there is something secret in the wine cellar.

 Devlin debriefs Alicia.
 Alicia tells him of her suspicions about the wine cellar and remonstrates with him for forcing her into the mission.
 He says he knew she couldn’t change her ways, upsetting her.
-Sebastian sees Devlin and Alicia together and suspects they are attracted to each other.
+Sebastian sees Devlin and Alicia together and is jealous and suspicious.
 Alicia tries to persuade Sebastian she loves him.
 He asks her to prove it by marrying him.

 Alicia goes to Devlin and his superiors to ask them what to do.
 They tell her to go ahead, although Devlin is not happy about it.

-Alicia and Sebastian are married and go on a short honeymoon.
+Alicia and Sebastian get married and go on a short honeymoon.
 When they return, Devlin asks Alicia to hold a party and invite him, which will give him an opportunity to investigate.
 Alicia steals the key to the wine cellar and they search it.
-Devlin accidentally breaks a bottle which turns out to be full of a metallic substance.
+Devlin accidentally breaks a bottle, which turns out to be full of a metallic substance.
 Devlin takes a sample and tries to clean up, and they sneak out again just in time.
-Later, Sebastian notices that the cellar key is missing.
-When it reappears overnight he realises Alicia is a spy…
+Later, Sebastian notices the cellar key is missing.
+When it reappears overnight, he realises Alicia is a spy…

 Devlin [blackout]discovers the substance from the cellar is uranium, suggesting that the Nazis are trying to build a nuclear weapon of some sort.
 He meets Alicia, who already ill from the poison but, hurt by his callous attitude, tells him she has started drinking again.[/blackout]

-Alicia finally realises [blackout]Sebastian is poisoning her, but collapses and is trapped in her room, at Sebastian’s mercy.[/blackout]
+Alicia finally realises [blackout]Sebastian is poisoning her, but collapses and Sebastian traps her in her room, at his mercy.[/blackout]

 Notorious has a Mission plot (see spy movie plots).